3D cylindrical BGK model of electron phase-space holes with finite velocity and polarization drift: Signature of trapped and passing electrons

-Figure \ref{fig::1} displays the different contributions to the distribution of trapped electrons ($f_t$, with the virtual terms $ f_t^{(\mathrm{a})}$ and $f_t^{(\mathrm{b})}$ determined above), the distribution of passing electrons ($f_p$), and the electron distribution at infinity ($f_{\infty}$), as a function of velocity in the EH reference frame.
-The drift-free case ($u_e=0$) is represented by the figure \ref{fig::1}(a) as reference.
-The impact of $u_e$ is visualized by comparing to the Fig. \ref{fig::1}(b), which represents a case with finite drift ($u_e = -2v_T$).
-We observe an asymmetric distribution, a decrease in the virtual value of $f_t^{\mathrm{(b)}}$ without modifying the term from the potential $f_t^{\mathrm{(a)}}$.
+Figure \ref{fig::1} displays the different contributions to the distribution of trapped electrons ($f_t$, with the virtual terms $f_t^{(\mathrm{a})}$ and $f_t^{(\mathrm{b})}$ determined above), the distribution of passing electrons ($f_p$), and the electron distribution at infinity ($f_{\infty}$), as a function of velocity in the EH reference frame.
+The drift-free case ($u_e=0$) is represented by the Figure \ref{fig::1}(a) as reference.
+The impact of $u_e$ is visualized by comparing to the Figure \ref{fig::1}(b), which represents a case with finite drift ($u_e = -2v_T$).
+We observe an asymmetric distribution, an important decrease in the positive virtual value of $f_t^{\mathrm{(b)}}$ without any change in the equally virtual term associated with the potential, $f_t^{\mathrm{(a)}}$.
+As a result, in that case with $\omega_c/\omega_p = 0.5$, the distribution of trapped electrons $f_t$ is found to be slightly negative, which is unphysical.
+As we shall see later, the conditions for the existence of EHs will be defined on the basis of this limitation.
 In addition, the pseudo-Maxwellian part of $f_p$ is moved at higher velocities, allowing for particle acceleration.
-Figures \ref{fig::1} (b) and (c) show the impact of the drift polarization effect (which increases with $\Lambda$, \textit{i.e.} decreases with $\omega_c/\omega_p$) on $f_t^{\mathrm{(a)}}$, without modifying $f_t^{\mathrm{(b)}}$.
-We obtain a decrease in the density of trapped electrons $f_t$ through the center of the hole ($v=v_{\mathrm{EH}}$).
-Fig. \ref{fig::1}(a) with $u_e \ll v_T$ represents the case of a slow EH (\textit{e.g.} as observed in the magnetotail (\cite{norgren2015slow})) that may result from counterstreaming instability (\cite{mottez2001instabilities}).
-Conversely, Figs. \ref{fig::1}(b)--(d) with $u_e > v_T$ represent the case of a fast EH and show a plateau as observed in space plasmas (\cite{holmes2018electron}), as well as in Particle-In-Cell (PIC) simulations of bump-on-tail type (\cite{umeda2004two}).
+Comparing Figures \ref{fig::1}(b)--(d) shows the impact of the drift polarization effect on $f_t^{\mathrm{(a)}}$ (which increases with $\Lambda$, \textit{i.e,} decreases with $\omega_c/\omega_p$), without modifying $f_t^{\mathrm{(b)}}$.
+As $\Lambda$ increases, there is a decrease in the density of trapped electrons $f_t$ at the hole center ($v=v_{\mathrm{EH}}$).